 Have you overlooked the most critical nutrient?

 Water is the most critical nutrient to sustain life and plays a vital role in most biological functions across all phases of production.
-It is the largest single component of body composition and represents between 50-80% of body content depending on age.
-In this Pig Improver, take a deeper look at the key drivers behind water intake in pigs.
+It is the largest single component of body composition and represents between 50-80% of body content, depending on pig production stage.
+There are four key drivers behind pig water intake:

 - Drinker availability